rana1afifi/Petstore-Swagger/README.md

 Challenge 2:
 Given that your pet store allows auctions on multiple pets under the Generalized second-price auction mechanism you are required to: - Develop a small script to calculate the amount to be paid by the winner and the losing bidders

+##NOTE
+There is a readme inside each challenge folder.
+Kindly note that each challenge ##MUST BE RUN from its corresponding folder